 Pour the batter into the prepared pan and bake until the top is glossy and a toothpick inserted in the center comes out with just a few moist crumbs.
 Let cool on a rack and the refrigerate until well chilled.

-Remove from refrigerator, lift the brownies from the pan and peel off the foil, taking care to make sure you’ve removed any pieces that may have tried to stick on in the corners.
+Remove from refrigerator, lift the double chocolate brownies from the pan and peel off the foil, taking care to make sure you’ve removed any pieces that may have tried to stick on in the corners.
 Cut off the edges, if desired, and cut into brownies of your preferred size.

 Serve with a tall glass of milk or topped with ice cream, hot fudge sauce and toasted hazelnuts.